OzoneNZ/phpuush/README.md

 # phpuush

 So, you're probably confused as to what this is.
 Well, it's a proxy for puush.
-The developers for puush decided to be all stupid and refused to implement useless features like SFTP and FTP.
+The developers for puush decided to be all stupid and refused to implement useful features like SFTP and FTP.

 So, my absolutely brilliant friend [mave](https://github.com/mave) decided to write a new proxy for puush in node.js.
 This, as far as we know, was the first alternative implementation of puush.